KristaMarbury/teamprofilegenerator/README.md

 # Description

-This browser application allows a user
+This browser application allows a user to input information answering questions posed in the terminal and once the questions have been answered, a new web page is created containing all the information given.

 # Setup/Installation Requirements

-The application can be accessed at .
+The application can be accessed at https://kristamarbury.github.io/teamprofilegenerator/.

 # Known Bugs